-A billing statement itemizing these fees is available through the Infinite Campus Parent Portal three weeks after the first day of school.
+A billing statement itemizing these fees is available through the Infinite Campus Parent Portal the third full week of the school year.
 The total balance due must be paid to the high school treasurer in the principal's office or by debit or credit through the Infinite Campus Parent Portal no later than the Friday of the second week of February.
 Failure to pay the balance in full by May 1 shall result in legal action being taken to collect outstanding fees.